 1968 — The Eldridge Cleaver teaching controversy

 In 1966 black students made up a mere 1% of the student population at UC Berkeley.
 The lone black student political group was the Afro-American Student Union (AASU).
-The AASU did not support the "Black Power" concept of black-only political organizations.
-They opposed the October 29, 1966 "Black Power and it's challenges," conference in the Greek Theatre, calling it "farcical," "insidious" and "detestable."
+The AASU did not support the "Black Power" concept of "black-only" political organizations that did not want support by majority-white organizations..
+The AASU opposed the October 29, 1966 "Black Power and it's Challenges Conference" hosted by SDS in the Greek Theatre (actually a rally where only one radical point of view was represented), calling it "farcical," "insidious" and "detestable."

 By 1968, the number of black students on campus began to rise.
-Early that year, a coalition of black student activists and local community members demanded the creation of a Black Studies Department.
-In response to a demand for such a program, published in the Daily California, Chancellor Roger Heyns promised the establishment of a new department by the Fall of 1969.
-In the meantime, black students worked with the College of Letters and Sciences to offer a selection of courses on the "Black Experience" during the 1968 school year, including a course titled "Social Analysis 139X: Dehumanization and Regeneration of the American Social Order," which was co-organized by four university faculty, but was to be "guest taught" by controversial author and Black Panther Minister of Information, Eldridge Cleaver.
-However, as students began to enroll in the course, conservative Governor Ronald Reagan and state legislators pressured the Board of Regents to pass a new rule limiting guest lecturers to a single lecture per semester.
+Early that year, a coalition of black student activists and local community members lobbied the administration for the creation of a Black Studies Department.
+In response to a demand for such a program, published in the Daily Californian, Chancellor Roger Heyns promised the establishment of a new department by the Fall of 1969.
+In the meantime, black students worked with the College of Letters and Sciences to offer a selection of courses on the "Black Experience" during the 1968 school year, including a course titled "Social Analysis 139X: Dehumanization and Regeneration of the American Social Order," This proposed class, which was co-organized by four university faculty, and was to be "guest taught" by controversial author and Black Panther Minister of Information, Eldridge Cleaver.
+However, as students began to enroll in the course, conservative Governor Ronald Reagan and Republican state legislators pressured the Board of Regents to pass a new rule limiting guest lecturers to a single lecture per semester.

 Prelude to the Third World Liberation Front Strike of 1969

-The last-minute censorship of Cleaver's participation in a course designed around his ideas, set off a new controversy over academic freedom on campus and helped spur the mobilization of the Third World Liberation Front, a coalition of black, Latin American, Asian-American and Mexican-American students that organized the longest student strikes in U.S. history and led to the creation of a diverse ethnic studies program at Berkeley.
-Ultimately, Cleaver gave six lectures on campus in 1968.
+The last-minute Regents attempt at censorship of Cleaver's participation in a course designed around his ideas, set off a fresh controversy over academic freedom on campus and helped spur the mobilization of the Third World Liberation Front, a coalition of black, Asian American, Latino/Mexican American and native American students that organized the longest student strike in U.S. history and led to the creation of a diverse ethnic studies program at Berkeley.
+Ultimately, the Regents gave in to student and faculty pressure and Cleaver gave six lectures on campus in 1968.

 There was enthusiastic student support for Cleaver's class, and mass rallies were held in which the students made that support clear.
 Of note was a sit-in in Eshelman Hall in support of Cleaver and academic freedom.

-He was baptized into the Mormon Church in 1983 and became a conservative Republic, speaking at various.
+He was baptized into the Mormon Church in 1983 and became a conservative Republican, frequently speaking at Republican functions.
 He continued to try to obtain a pulpit for his wildly fluctuating ideas, and ran for Berkeley City Council and for the Republican nomination for the US Senate.
 He was defeated in both attempts.
 In 1990 he entered drug rehab for a stated crack cocaine addiction.
-He was arrested for twice for drug possession in the mid-nineties.
+He was arrested twice for drug possession in the mid-nineties.
 He moved to Southern California in 1994, and fell into poor health.
-He died at age 62 in Pomona, California.
+He died at age 62 in 1998, in Pomona, California.

-Eldridge Cleaver speaks to a crowd at UC Berleley.
+Eldridge Cleaver speaks to a crowd at UC Berkeley in 1968.
 Cleaver was a celebrity in a way that few other black activists could match.
-I remember buying his book "Soul on Ice," and reading it voraciously.
-His public persona was exciting and glamorous compared to other activists, and many of us gave him a pass on his violent, rapist crimes and accepted his claims of remorse for them.
+White activists remember buying his book "Soul on Ice," and reading it voraciously.
+His public persona was exciting and glamorous compared to other activists, and many gave him a pass on his violent crimes and accepted his claims of remorse.

 Cleaver conveyed a passion for change that was irresistible to many white students.
 His movie-star good looks and Panther black leather coat were part of his charisma.

-Rally on the steps of Wheeler Auditorium supporting the right of UCB faculty to determine the content of their courses.
-The mostly white student population at UCB were ready to support the demands of the black community, and the thousand or so black students, for University courses relevant to the experiences and needs of people of color.
+A 1968 rally on the steps of Wheeler Auditorium supporting the right of UC Berkeley's faculty to determine the content of their courses.
+The mostly white student population at UCB was ready to support the demands of the black community and black students for University courses relevant to the experiences and needs of people of color.

-Mass rally in Sproul Plaza in support of Eldridge Cleaver teaching a class on the UCB campus.
+Mass rally in Sproul Plaza in support of Eldridge Cleaver teaching a class on the UC Berkeley campus.

-Students block entrance to Eshelman Hall in support of Social Analysis 139X
+Students block an entrance to Eshelman Hall in support of Social Analysis 139X.

-Sit-in in Eshelman Hall in support of Cleaver course.
+Sit-in at UC Berkeley's Eshelman Hall in support of the Cleaver course.

-Students improvise to get food to sit-in in Eshelman Hall
+Students improvise to get food to the sit-in at Eshelman Hall.